 Unlike Google, Facebook is mainly a social network, and even a dating site these days, so, it can be searched using Google if the information is public or by using the site search system internally.
 In all the cases, by logging into Facebook and searching for one of your personal details like the cell phone number or email, you may get the pages or posts where that information was published.

-What can make the search better here, is to take note of what you already have as mobile numbers, email addresses, and nicknames, etc…Next, search for each information separately and see if there is any post about it.
+What can make the search better here, is to take note of what you already have as mobile numbers, email addresses, and nicknames, etc…Next, search for each piece of information separately and see if there is any post about it.
 If you find no mention for any of your details, then, you’re lucky enough as social media is becoming aggressive these days in mentioning every single detail, even if it secretes about people, and protecting personal privacy becomes a real issue.

 The are many other websites to find all the public information about yourself, so, remember what accounts you created in the past, many sites share the data with third-party tools and it can be already leaked, for that reason, it’s better to come back and remove all that information site by site.